-Read the rest of this guide to discover everything you need to know about the what, the why, and when to utilize dark posting on Facebook and Instagram.
+Read the rest of this guide to discover everything you need to know about the what, the why, and when to utilize dark posting on Facebook and Instagram for companies.
 We will include the benefits and best practices, as well as some of the obstacles you might face when using a dark post ad as part of your social media marketing strategy – and how to overcome them.

+Learning how to get insta followers is a valuable skill!
 If you’re ready, we are ready!
 Let’s get started.

 Darks Posts vs. Other Ads

 Defining Dark Posts